 The muddy, swampy land between the Tigris and the Euphrates rivers provided the natural resources that encouraged people to settle in one place.

 Many different civilizations flourished in this small region.
 The Sumerians slowly developed one of the first civilizations in the southeastern region of Mesopotamia as long as 7,500 years ago.
 The Sumerian civilization lasted more than three thousand years, but in time the Sumerians lost their influence.
 The Babylonians formed a centralized government under King Hammurabi from about 1770BCE to about 1595BCE.
 Various other cultures dominated part or all of the Fertile Crescent including Amorites, the Kassites, (c.
 1531-1155BCE) the Hittites (c.
 1370 – 1205BCE) and the Assyrians (c.890-600BCE).
 Mesopotamia was later controlled by the Persians of modern day Iran, the Greeks under Alexander the Great, the Romans, and the Ottoman Turks.
 The land between the Tigris and Euphrates has been part of the modern nation of Iraq since 1932.

 The Tigris and the Euphrates are natural boundaries.
-This is because the borders of the region were formed by nature instead of being drawn by people.
-Examples of natural boundaries include rivers, mountain ranges or deserts.
+This is because the region’s borders were formed by nature instead of being drawn by people.
+Examples of natural boundaries include rivers, mountain ranges, and deserts.

 Straight lines on a map generally signify borders made by people, while natural borders can follow many different paths.
 This is easy to demonstrate on a map of the United States.
 Most of the boundaries of the western states are straight lines; Colorado and Wyoming and rectangles.
-Many eastern states have jagged shapes because their borders are formed by rivers.
+Many eastern states have jagged shapes because rivers form their borders.